-Objectives: Sucralose is an artificial sweetener derived from sucrose, which is 600 times sweeter than sugar and produce low calories.
+Objectives: Sucralose is an artificial sweetener of sucrose, which is 600 times sweeter than sugar and produces low calories.
 Cipla is a commercial sweetener, which has sucralose and other various constituents.
-The aim of current study was to investigate the effects of Cipla on some biochemical factors of rats.
+The present study evaluated the effects of Cipla on some biochemical factors of rats.

-Materials and Methods: The study was done on 24 male rats, which was randomly distribute in 4 groups of healthy control, diabetics control, treatment healthy and diabetics treatment.
-Healthy and diabetic control groups was fed with base diet.
-Sucralose was gavage in healthy and diabetics treatment groups 15 mg/Kg daily for a month.
-Streptozotocin was administered intra peritoneal 65 mg/Kg one dose to induce diabetes.
-At the end of the study Albumin, bilirubin, total protein, ALT, AST, and ALP of serum was evaluated and results were analyzed by SPSS ver 22.
+Materials and Methods: The study was done on 24 male rats, which was randomly distributed to 4 groups of healthy control, diabetics control, treatment healthy, and diabetics treatment.
+Healthy and diabetic control groups were fed with a base diet.
+Healthy and diabetics treatment groups received sucralose through gavage 15 mg/kg daily for a month.
+Then, streptozotocin was administered intra-peritoneally (65 mg/kg one dose) to induce diabetes.
+At the end of the study, albumin, bilirubin, total protein, alanine transaminase (ALT), aspartate transaminase (AST), and alkaline phosphatase (ALP) of the serum were evaluated and the results were analyzed by SPSS 22.

-Results: Results of study was indicated that the total protein of serum, albumin, and bilirubin, ALT, AST and ALP was not different statistically in different groups (p>0.05).
+Results: The results indicated that the total proteins of the serum, albumin, and bilirubin, ALT, AST, and ALP were not different statistically in different groups (P>0.05).

-Conclusion: Results indicated that the Cipla as a sweetener has not any side effects and there was no negative effects on liver function of rat.
+Conclusions: In general, it was found that Cipla as a sweetener has not any side effects and has no negative effects on the liver function of the rat.

 Cite By, Google Scholar